gifford-lab/gifford-lab.github.io/pages/pages-root-folder/index.md

 shape of genome-wide DNase I hypersensitivity profiles to identify transcription factor (TF) binding sites.'
 widget2:
-  title: "Nonchromosomal effects on heritability"
+  title: "High-throughput mapping of regulatory DNA"
-  url: '/research/Matt'
+  url: '/research/MERA'
-  image: PNAS-2014-Edwards2.png
+  image: nbt.3468-F1.png
-  text: 'We have designed a unique system in yeast where we can control both sources of information so that the phenotype of a single chromosomal polymorphism can be measured in the presence of different cytoplasmic elements.
-With this system, we have shown that both the source of the mitochondrial genome and the presence or absence of a dsRNA virus influence the phenotype of chromosomal variants that affect the growth of yeast.'
+  text: 'Here, we present the multiplexed editing regulatory assay (MERA), a high-throughput CRISPR-Cas9–based approach that analyzes the functional impact of the regulatory genome in its native context.
+Using this approach, we identify unmarked regulatory elements (UREs) that control gene expression but do not have typical enhancer epigenetic or chromatin features.'
 widget3:
   title: "Interpretation non-coding variants"
   url: '/research/GERV'